koladiya/terraform-beginner-bootcamp-2023/journal/week1.md

 ## Root Module Structure

-Root module structure is as follows:
+Our root module structure is as follows:

 ```
 PROJECT_ROOT